-Let’s review the basics of business expenses and their categorization, how the IRS defines them and what’s eligible for deductions.
-Here are the most common business expenses and how to stay on top of your costs so you can run your organization.
+So, let’s review these expenses and their categorization, how the IRS defines them and what’s eligible for deductions.
+Here are the most common expenses and how to stay on top of your costs so you can run your organization.

 What Is Considered a Business Expense?

-Although business expenses can eat into an organization’s working capital, many of them can be written off as tax deductions.
+Although these expenses can eat into an organization’s working capital, many of them can be written off as tax deductions.

-So what constitutes tax-deductible business expenses?
-According to Section 162 of the Internal Revenue Code, a business expense must be considered both “ordinary and necessary” to be included among business tax deductions.
-Ordinary expenses are costs that are common and widely-accepted in your industry or business, while necessary expenses are costs viewed as helpful and appropriate for your trade or business.
-Business expenses examples include employee benefits, rental fees, local, state and/or federal taxes, business loan interest and any insurance.
+So, what constitutes tax-deductible expenses?
+According to Section 162 of the Internal Revenue Code, these expenses must be considered both “ordinary and necessary” to be included among business tax deductions.
+Ordinary expenses are costs that are common and widely accepted in your industry or business, while necessary expenses are costs viewed as helpful and appropriate for your trade or business.
+Examples include employee benefits, rental fees, local, state and federal taxes, business loan interest and insurance.

 What Is a Capital Expense?

-While business expenses are representative of day-to-day operational costs, capital expenses are the costs a business incurs for specific assets that will provide benefits beyond the tax year in which it’s purchased.
-For example, if you own a manufacturing business and you buy lathes and 3-D printers, these purchases should be recorded as capital expenses and, therefore, can’t be deducted as business expenses.
+While these expenses are representative of day-to-day operational costs, capital expenses are the costs a business incurs for specific assets that will provide benefits beyond the tax year in which it’s purchased.
+For instance, if you own a manufacturing business and you buy lathes and 3-D printers, these purchases should be recorded as capital expenses and, therefore, can’t be deducted as business expenses.

 Types of Business, Capital and Personal Expenses

-When determining what to classify as l business expense deductions, the IRS recommends segmenting business expenses into the following categories:
+When determining deductions, the IRS recommends segmenting expenses into the following categories:

 - Expenses used to determine your COGS (cost of goods sold)